Deception (album)

-Deception was to be the last album released by the British new wave band The Colourfield.
+Deception is the last album released by British new wave band the Colourfield.
 During the recording of the album Karl Shale left during the sessions.
-Terry Hall has since voiced his displeasure with the recording of the album because he did not feel he had the control of the session musicians and producers the way he needed to preserve The Colourfield’s sound.
+Terry Hall has since voiced his displeasure with the recording of the album because he did not feel he had the control of the session musicians and producers the way he needed to preserve the Colourfield's sound.